 WDEL is Delaware’s most listened to station for news and information and the second largest news website based in Delaware.
 Although we were the first radio station in Delaware and one of the first 100 in the U.S, we have long believed we are not necessarily in the radio business, but in the news business.
-Thus, WDEL provides Delaware with news on the radio, on the web via our website which offers in-depth reporting for which the constraints of commercial radio don’t allow, video, podcasts, e-mail updates, and breaking news alerts which we deliver directly to cell phones.
+Thus, WDEL provides Delaware with news on the radio, on the web via our award-winning website which offers in-depth reporting for which the constraints of commercial radio don’t allow, video, podcasts, e-mail updates, and alerts which we deliver directly to cell phones.

 The Wilmington metro, an umbrella market to Philadelphia, has no commercial TV stations and one daily newspaper.
 Therefore, with very few outlets for purely Delaware news, WDEL believes it is our mission to keep our listeners informed about what’s happening locally, while keeping them abreast of national and international developments.

 And, as you’ll be able to tell from our entry, WDEL offers more than just newscasts.
 WDEL provides listeners with live coverage of breaking news, major storms, local press conferences & major speeches, plus creative feature reporting which captures the flavor of our town.

 WDEL is unique in our market in several ways:

 - WDEL produces seven hours of locally-originated all-news product each weekday, with another three consecutive hours on Saturday mornings.

 - WDEL News produces weekly features on fitness, commuter issues and profiles of local high school athletes.